justinx101/jpup/README.md

 automatically download your repository updates and apply the new .vimrc without you having to do anything else.

-That's a very simple example and you may not think it's worth the hassle of using Puppet/jpup just for one file.
+That's a very simple example and you may not think it's worth the trouble of using Puppet/jpup just for one file.
 But of course it won't be just one file - there will be others and maybe you want to make sure Firefox is installed or you want to make sure telnet isn't running...